alvarosaurus/UML-ODM-to-OWL-XML/README.md

 e.g. in ArgoUML:
 * Launch ArgoUML and go to Edit -> Settings -> Profiles
-* Click on Add and specify your _path to ODM.xmi_/profiles directory.
+* Click on Add and specify your _profiles_ directory.

 ODM.xmi provides the following stereotypes